quant5/intro-to-redis/introduction-to-redis.md

 * Unable to search by values.
 Redis isn't sql!
 * You cannot roll back transactions (be careful with `flushdb` and `flushall`...)
-* Redis resides in RAM so may be costly for your local machine
+* Redis resides RAM so may be costly for your local machine
     * Solution: dedicated machine that runs Redis.
 This was our setup at Yipit
 * Key management may be cumbersome if you don't remember what's in what key